snowplow/snowplowanalytics.com/_posts/2018-09-01-r2f-released/index.md

 We are pleased to announce the release of the [R2F (Right to be forgotten)][r2f-release] spark job.

-This is a stand-alone spark job that removes rows from the enriched event archive which contain specific PII identifiers.
-It is intended for Snowplow users to easily remove data about a specific user, when the data subject has requested it under the "right to be forgotten" in GDPR.
+This is a stand-alone spark job that removes rows from the enriched events which contain specific PII identifiers.
+It is intended to enable Snowplow users to easily remove data about a specific user, when the data subject has requested it under the "right to be forgotten" rights in GDPR.

 From the point of view of a user deploying snowplow, this job falls under the new category of "housekeeping" jobs, which are background tasks, meant to optimise or, in this case, clean up data.